Murray Rose: Career

 In addition, Rose worked as an Australian sports commentator for the Nine Network, plus each of the major US networks, participating in seven consecutive Olympic Games.

+Rose continued to compete as a masters swimmer.
+In 1981, he won the World Masters title in faster times than he recorded at the 1956 Games.

-From 1988 to 1994, Rose was vice-president of California Sports Marketing specialising in marketing, sponsorships and promotions for the Los Angeles Lakers basketball team and special events at the Great Western Forum.
+From 1988-94, Rose was vice-president of California Sports Marketing specialising in marketing, sponsorships and promotions for the Los Angeles Lakers basketball team and special events at the Great Western Forum.

 He returned to Sydney with his family in 1994 and worked as a Senior Account Director for Sports Marketing and Management – the official marketing agent for the Australian Olympic Committee, the Australian Commonwealth Games Association and a range of other leading Australian sports organisations.

 An avenue at Sydney Olympic Park was named for him in 2000.
 He was one of the eight flag-bearers of the Olympic Flag at the 2000 Summer Olympics opening ceremony in Sydney.

 In 2010, Rose led a team on a pilgrimage for Military History Tours to Gallipoli and a 4.5 km swim from Europe to Asia across the Dardanelles.

 In 2012, Redleaf Pool in Double Bay, Sydney, was officially renamed Murray Rose Pool in his honour.
 In 2022 Cranbrook School named its new swimming complex on New South Head Road the Murray Rose Aquatic & Fitness Centre.

 Work in film and television

-In 1958 he appeared on You Bet Your Life where he was baffled by the world geography questions.
-On 6 January 1959, Rose appeared as a guest challenger on the TV panel show To Tell the Truth.
+In 1958, he appeared on You Bet Your Life where he was baffled by the world geography questions.
+On 6 January 1959, Rose appeared as a guest challenger on the TV panel show To Tell the Truth where he stumped the panel as they all voted for the wrong person.

 He made his acting debut in the 1962 Australian live drama My Three Angels.
+He also guest starred in an episode of Adventure Unlimited.

 Later he starred in the 1964 surf movie Ride the Wild Surf and in Ice Station Zebra in 1968.
 He also made periodic appearances in television and film including guest spots on Dr Kildare, You Bet Your Life, The Patty Duke Show, Dream Rider, Time Capsule 1932 and Time Capsule 1938.